nasa/cpr/C/fixed-point/surface/benchmarks/local-decoding/README.md

-# Example of use of the decoding functionality of CPR
+# Example of use of the local decoding functionality of CPR

 The program in `decode.c` reads the information needed to (locally) decode a CPR message and prints the recovered position.
 It is expected for the information to be provided in a CSV file in which every line starts with the following fields:
- 1) reference latitude in degrees (double),
- 2) reference longitude in degrees (double),
- 3) reference latitude as AWB (unsigned int),
+ 1) reference latitude as AWB (unsigned int),
- 4) reference longitude as AWB (unsigned int),
+ 2) reference longitude as AWB (unsigned int),
- 5) current latitude in degrees (double),
- 6) current longitude in degrees (double),
- 7) current latitude as AWB (unsigned int),
+ 3) current latitude as AWB (unsigned int),
- 8) current longitude as AWB (unsigned int),
+ 4) current longitude as AWB (unsigned int),
- 9) message format [i] (int)
+ 5) message format [i] (int)
- 9) message latitude [YZ] (unsigned int),
+ 6) message latitude [YZ] (unsigned int),
-10) message longitude [XZ] (unsigned int).
+ 7) message longitude [XZ] (unsigned int).

+The program expects as argument the name of the input CSV file.
-It prints on the standard output the input data followed by the recovered position: latitude and longitude (AWB), in that order.
+It prints on the standard output the following data:

+ 1) reference latitude as AWB (unsigned int),
+ 2) reference longitude as AWB (unsigned int),
+ 3) current latitude as AWB (unsigned int),
+ 4) current longitude as AWB (unsigned int),
+ 5) message format [i] (int)
+ 6) message latitude [YZ] (unsigned int),
+ 7) message longitude [XZ] (unsigned int),
+ 8) recovered latitude as AWB (unsigned int),
+ 9) recovered longitude as AWB (unsigned int).

-All the integer values (AWB and encodings) are expected and expected and outputted in hexadecimal with no prefixes (ie, "FF02" instead of "0xFF02", for example).
+All the integer values (AWB and encodings) are expected and output in hexadecimal with no prefixes (ie, "FF02" instead of "0xFF02", for example).

 ## Building